 - If you fail to furnish the ST-3 Return within the due dates which are 25th October and 25th April of every year.
-In that case, you will be liable to pay penalty fee which may extend up to Rs.
-2000 based on the period of delay.
+In that case, you will be liable to pay penalty fee which may extend up to Rs.2,000 based on the period of delay.

-- If a person fails to furnish information or appear before the Central Excise Officer when called for, he/she shall have to pay penalty up to Rs.
-5000 or Rs.200 per day after the due date, whichever is higher.
+- If a person fails to furnish information or appear before the Central Excise Officer when called for, he/she shall have to pay penalty up to Rs.5,000 or Rs.200 per day after the due date, whichever is higher.

 - If you are a service provider and fail to register your service, it will draw penalty as per the regulations mentioned in section 77 of the Finance Act, 1994 and the penalty fee may go up to Rs.5,000.
 Because, registration serves as an identity of an assessee and it is mandatory to register your services.

 - If an assessee fails to keep or maintain records of account and other documents required by service tax law, he/she shall be liable to pay penalty fee which may go up to Rs.5,000.

 - Penalty fee is also charged on non-payment or delayed payment of service tax.

 Not only there are provisions for imposing penalty if you fail to meet the above mentioned criteria, there are also provisions for not imposing penalty in the service tax rules.
-As per section 80 of the Finance Act, 1994, if a person can provide sufficient cause to support his failure to pay service tax, he/she can be exempted from paying penalty fees.
+As per section 80 of the Finance Act, 1994, if a person can provide sufficient cause to support their failure to pay service tax, they can be exempted from paying penalty fees.
 However, insufficient funds or lack time are not considered as adequate causes to waive penalty.

-Who is liable to pay service tax in India?
+- Who is liable to pay service tax in India?